 Most bait companies also sell pellets to match their successful boilie recipes, typically containing the same liquid and powdered additives.

-These are a big edge when the water is cold and they are invariably lower oil coarse type pellet formulas, partly for cost and also for manufacturing volume reasons.
+These can give you an edge when the water is cold and they're invariably lower oil coarse type pellet formulas, partly for cost and also for manufacturing volume reasons.

 They tend to be high attract, packed with nutrients and amino acids and also help with your confidence when you use boilies that smell the same.